nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 **:information_source: Notes about the restrictions for the fields of a person (suspect/victim/witness):**<br>

 * `NAME` should only contain alphanumeric characters and spaces, and it should not be blank (no value, spaces only).
+The first letter of each word will be auto-capitalised.
 * `SEX` should only be either M or F, and is case-insensitive.
 * `PHONE` should only contain numbers, and it should be at least 3 digits long.
 * `EMAIL` should be of the format local-part@domain.top-level-domain and adhere to the following constraints: